Free · No Signup Required

 Each strategy has its own dedicated calculator with a full P&L breakdown, worked example, and FAQ.

-This calculator shows your setup before the trade.
-The next step is tracking whether your calendar spreads are actually profitable over time.
-Enter your email to get the free Financial Tech Wiz trading journal and all included tools.
+This calculator shows your P&L setup before the trade.
+Enter your email to get the free options trading journal template (Excel and Google Sheets).

 • Free trading journal template (Excel and Google Sheets)